wing-security/public-api/README.md

 ## Authentication

 To access the Wing Public API, you must first create an API key through the Wing portal.
-All API requests require authentication using a Bearer token in the Authorization header.
+All API requests require authentication using an API key in the x-api-key header.

 ### Creating an API Key